 Here’s a summary of the changes you on can make to keep your workouts fresh while maintaining or even increasing their effectiveness.

 Try going ultra-heavy once in a while to shock your muscles.
 Keep the reps in the 3-6 range and don’t forget to rest a little longer between sets.
 On the other side of the spectrum, lighten the load occasionally and bump up the reps to 12-21.
 The change will be refreshing and your tired body will welcome the reduced load.
 Whether you go heavy or light, your training volume should stay about the same (volume = reps x weight).

-Small variations in the angle at which a muscle is stressed can make a tremendous difference in the way it responds.
-You may think you're simply moving the bench a few degrees when you do your bench press at a slight incline, but your pecs believe that you've discovered a new exercise.
-Your chest will be stimulated in a new way, forcing it to contract somewhat differently than what it's accustomed to.
-Whether you change your foot placement, grip width or bench angle, or substitute a cable exercise for the free-weight version, modest changes give way to more significant changes in growth.
+Changing your workout routine can mean small angle variations.
+The muscle is stressed from a different angle.
+It can make a tremendous difference in the way it responds.
+You may think you’re simply moving the bench a few degrees when you do your bench press at a slight incline.
+However, your pecs believe that you’ve discovered a new exercise.
+Your chest will be stimulated in a new way.
+It will be forced to contract somewhat differently than what it’s accustomed to.
+You can change your foot placement, grip width or bench angle.
+Or, you can substitute a cable exercise for the free-weight version.
+Modest changes give way to more significant changes in growth.

-In theory, changing the order of your exercises doesn't really alter your routine.
-After all, you're using the same movements and doing the same amount of work.
-Yet it does change the way in which your muscles fatigue, and thus stresses them in a different way.
-If you always do bench presses first, then you're somewhat weaker on your successive exercises.
+Changing your workout routine can be as simple as changing the order of your exercises.
+It’s not a big change.
+After all, you’re using the same movements and doing the same amount of work.
+Yet it does change the way in which your muscles fatigue.
+This stresses them in a different way.
+If you always do bench presses first, then you’re somewhat weaker on your successive exercises.
 Do inclines first next time.
-This is probably the quickest and easiest way to change your routine without making significant modifications.
+This is probably the quickest and easiest way to change your routine.
+At least without making significant modifications.

-You can probably come up with some other ways to modify your training without changing the underlying framework.
+If you’re changing your workout routine, you can probably come up with other ways without changing the underlying framework.
 Be creative in developing new workouts and always remember to make training fun.